Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Introduction

-In a recent experimental report, such a polar-polar interface is formed to study its transport properties, in which the layers of LaVO$_3$ are stacked with KTaO$_3$ substrate forming a LaVO$_3$/KTaO$_3$ (LVO/KTO) interface in (001) direction \cite{wadehra2020planar}.
-With their magneto-transport measurements, the authors claim the origin of the anisotropic transverse and longitudinal magnetoresistance (MR) to be a strong spin-orbit coupling (SOC).
-Also, the nature of AMR and planer-Hall effect (PHE) \cite{nandy2017chiral} corresponds to the topological Weyl fermions.
-The bulk KTaO$_3$ is a band insulator with a band gap of 3.5 eV \cite{wemple1965some,jellison2006optical} crystallizing in a cubic symmetry with space group 221 (Pm$\bar{3}$n).
-It has a sizable SOC strength compared to SrTiO$_3$ due to Ta $5d$ orbitals \cite{nakamura2009electric,shanavas2014electric,shanavas2015overview,bhattacharya2023evidence}.
-ABO$_3$ oxides form alternative ($+/-$) charges on (AO) and BO$_2$ layers.
-In case of KTaO$_3$, the sequence is $\rm{(K^+O^{2-})^{-1}/(Ta^{5+}O_2^{2-})^{+1}}$ while it is $\rm{(La^{3+}O^{2-})^{+1}/(V^{3+}O_2^{2-})^{-1}}$ for LaVO$_3$.
+In a recent experimental report, such a polar-polar interface is formed to study its transport properties, in which the layers of LaVO$_3$ are stacked over KTaO$_3$ a substrate, forming a LaVO$_3$/KTaO$_3$ (LVO/KTO) interface in (001) direction \cite{wadehra2020planar}.
+A strong anisotropic transverse and longitudinal magnetoresistance (MR) was interpreted as the signature of strong spin-orbit coupling (SOC).
+In addition, the nature of observed anomalous MR (AMR) and planar-Hall effect (PHE) \cite{nandy2017chiral} was thought to come from Weyl fermions.
+The bulk KTaO$_3$ is a band insulator with an optical gap of 3.5 eV \cite{wemple1965some,jellison2006optical} crystallizing in a cubic symmetry with space group 221 (Pm$\bar{3}$n).
+It has a sizable SOC strength compared to SrTiO$_3$ coming from the Ta $5d$ orbitals \cite{nakamura2009electric,shanavas2014electric,shanavas2015overview}. $ABO_3$ oxides form alternative ($+/-$) charges in (AO) and BO$_2$ layers.
+In case of KTaO$_3$, the sequence is $\rm{(K^+O^{2-})^{-1}/(Ta^{5+}O_2^{2-})^{+1}}$, while it is $\rm{(La^{3+}O^{2-})^{+1}/(V^{3+}O_2^{2-})^{-1}}$ for LaVO$_3$.
 Unlike LAO/STO, in LVO/KTO the two materials form a $+/+$ interface of (TaO$_2$)$^{+1}$/(LaO)$^{+1}$ type, when terminated at TaO$_2$.